troy-em/efficient_flight_path_demo/README.md

 This solution aims at implement a function to ge the route with the least hopes between two points hence the effecient path between them.

-I will also try to implement the option for chooisng time based efficency
+I will also try to implement the option for choosing time based efficency